 Hypothalamic disorders can delay the increase of FSH (follicle stimulating hormone) levels and can be caused by such factors as excessive exercise, stress (which can lead to hypercortisolemia), anorexia, and nutritional imbalances.

 Thyroid disorders can impact the maturation of a follicle, and women who suffer from thyroid issues can experience menstrual abnormalities like hypomenorrhea or even miscarriage.

 Adrenal and/or ovarian disorders can also cause ovulatory dysfunction.
 PCOS can cause irregular menstrual cycles and result in irregular cervical mucus patterns.
 Unfortunately, PCOS is also associated with an increased risk of type 2 diabetes, cardiovascular disease, and various types of cancer.
 Most women are diagnosed with PCOS in their 20s or 30s; however, symptoms can begin as early as after their first menstrual period.

 As is with the case of PCOS, ovulatory dysfunction often begins early in a woman’s life.
 Identifying, diagnosing, and treating this dysfunction is essential if she wishes to (hopefully) prevent her symptoms from worsening in adulthood.

 In light of this, it is essential that all women track their menstrual cycles and monitor/confirm ovulation.

-Fortunately, with the help of the Premom app and easy@Home’s ovulation predictor kits (ovulation test kits) and basal thermometers, you can monitor your cycles to ensure that you’re ovulating.
+Fortunately, with the help of the Premom app and Easy@Home’s ovulation predictor kits and basal thermometers, you can monitor your cycles to ensure that you’re ovulating.
 Start tracking your ovulation today to evaluate your health status!

 Not ovulating?
 Consider chatting with a provider through the Premom app’s virtual consultation feature.
-Learn more about Premom's consultation services.
+Our medical expert would love to answer your questions!